MilesBHuff/Archive-Repacker/ReadMe.rst

 option, which sets the archive's modification date to that of its files.

 This script is unlikely to gain support for .rar files.
-If I do ever add support, I will probably be unable to include the binary for the rar archiver.
+If I do ever add support, I will probably be unable to include the binary for the rar archiver, due to its proprietary license.